21 Jan 2026

 The good news is we can stop second-guessing what might happen.

-We know there will not be major legislation reforming corporate governance or the audit sector.
-If we want to improve how accounts are prepared and challenged, it’s on us – major accounting firms, accounting bodies, the FRC, and ultimately finance teams – to make those changes.
+With the bill dropped, we are unlikely to see major legislation reforms in this parliament.
+If we want to improve how accounts are prepared and challenged, it’s on us – major accounting firms, accounting bodies, the FRC and ultimately finance teams – to make those changes.

 We will be interested to see what the FRC has to say about the bill being dropped.
 This will likely appear on their news page.